Trichoderma reesei: Sexual development

 T. reesei QM6a has a MAT1-2 mating type locus.
-The opposite mating type, MAT1-1, was recently found, proving that T. reesei is a heterothallic species.
+The discovery of the opposite mating type, MAT1-1, was reported in 2009, proving that T. reesei is a heterothallic species.
 After being regarded as asexual since its discovery more than 50 years ago, sexual reproduction can now be induced in T. reesei QM6a leading to formation of fertilized stromata and mature ascospores.

 Use in industry

 T. reesei is an important commercial and industrial micro-organism due to its cellulase production ability.
+Industrial enzymes, like T. reesei, have become an essential part of the global market.
+As of 2012, the estimated market size for industrial enzymes reached almost 4 billion in US dollars.
 Many strains of T. reesei have been developed since its discovery, with heavy emphasis on increasing cellulase production.
 These improvement programs originally consisted of classical (ionising-radiation-based and chemical-based) mutagenesis, which led to strains capable of producing 20 times as much cellulase as QM6a.

 The ultimate aim in the creation of hypercellulolytic strains was to obtain a carbon catabolite derepressed strain.
 This derepression would allow the T. reesei strain to produce cellulases under any set of growth conditions, even in the presence of glucose.
 However, with the advent of modern genetic engineering tools such as targeted deletion, targeted knockout, and more, a new generation of strains dubbed "hyperproducers" has emerged.
 Some of the highest performing industrial strains produce up to 100 grams of cellulases per litre, more than 3 times as much as the RUT-C30 strain (which itself produces twice as much as the parent strain NG14 from which it was derived).

+T. reesei is used in the production of biofuels.
+This fungi helps to efficiently break down biomass into biofuels for industrial applications.
+T. reesei accomplishes this by breaking down complex sugars, like cellulose, into simple sugars.
+Several institutions and studies have been accomplished to explore possibilities of understanding and manipulating this process in order to boost the development of ethanol as an economic alternative to other fuel sources.
+With the present enzyme cocktails in use, the cost per gallon of ethanol may be too high to be considered a competitive alternative to other fuel sources.
+To make these biofuels economically viable, it may be necessary to improve not only the enzyme production process, but also to optimize the costs for all other steps of the process including pretreatment, hydrolysis, and fermentation.

 T. reesei is used in the creation of stonewashed jeans.
 The cellulase produced by the fungus partially degrades the cotton material in places, making it soft and causing the jeans to look as if they had been washed using stones.